• Webpages

 • The Do-It-Yourself Investor

-• Deciding how to invest can be a difficult choice.
+• Deciding how to invest money can be a difficult choice.
 DIY investors often take advantage of the low commissions and easy trading offered by discount and online brokerages.
 This type of investing requires a good understanding of the stock market, emotional intelligence, and a commitment of time.
 Additionally, those who feel they do not possess these skills may wish to employ a professional to manage their investments.

 • Investments managed by professionals